nowtechnologies/cpp-logger/README.md

 Log::pushAtomic(value);
 ```

 Of course this is only effective if the logging is on and the `AtomicBufferOperational` class is being used.
-These values are accepted from any task and land in a circular buffer, which is continuously overwritten.
+These values are accepted from any task or ISR and land in a circular buffer, which is continuously overwritten.
 To extract the contents, first the application should stop calling `Log::pushAtomic` because the slower readout would produce undefined behaviour when still being written into.
 (There is no locking for maximum performance.)
 Then, a task with valid log registry should call

 ```C++
 Log::sendAtomicBuffer();
 ```

-which is a blocking call for direct sending, but happens in the background in multithreaded mode.
-Note, in this later case sending from all other tasks is blocked, only the queues will hold the messages from concurrent logging as long as they can.
+which is a blocking call.
+Note, in multithreaded mode sending from all other tasks won't happen, only the queues will hold the messages from concurrent logging as long as they can.